JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_10.md

 Jesus had many conversations with a Chinese merchant and said goodbye to him like this.
 This quote is a challenging example for those who only conceive of his Truth as the only valid one.
 Could a Chinese merchant, who did not follow the laws of Moses, be saved just like a Jew?
 Well, that's right, since Jesus tells him that they will see each other on the mansion worlds in the future.
 In the same Urantia Book, an entire chapter is dedicated to different religions and philosophies prior to Christianity, because:
 <br style="clear:both;"/>

 > The many religions of Urantia are all good to the extent that they bring man to God and bring the realization of the Father to man.
 It is a fallacy for any group of religionists to conceive of their creed as *The Truth;* such attitudes bespeak more of theological arrogance than of certainty of faith.
 There is not a Urantia religion that could not profitably study and assimilate the best of the truths contained in every other faith, for all contain truth.
-Religionists would do better to borrow the best in their neighbors’ living spiritual faith rather than to denounce the worst in their lingering superstitions and outworn rituals. ([UB 92:7.3](/en/The_Urantia_Book/92#p7_3))
+Religionists would do better to borrow the best in their neighbors’ living spiritual faith rather than to denounce the worst in their lingering superstitions and outworn rituals. (<a id="a62_641"></a>[UB 92:7.3](/en/The_Urantia_Book/92#p7_3))

 This honest work of seeing and valuing “the best” of other religions or ways of thinking was what Jesus always did with those he met.
 Once he did it, however, it linked with his message of salvation.
 For example, let's look at this simple and brief example:

-To the Epicurean master he said: "You do well to choose the best and appreciate the good, but are you wise when you are not able to perceive higher elements of mortal life that are embodied in the realms of the spirit derived from the recognition of the presence of God in the human heart?
-[UB 133:4.5](/en/The_Urantia_Book/133#p4_5)
+To the Epicurean master he said: "You do well to choose the best and appreciate the good, but are you wise when you are not able to perceive higher elements of mortal life that are embodied in the realms of the spirit derived from the recognition of the presence of God in the human heart? <a id="a66_290"></a>[UB 133:4.5](/en/The_Urantia_Book/133#p4_5)

 <figure id="Figure_2" class="image urantiapedia image-style-align-right">
 <img src="/image/article/Luz_y_Vida/LyV_2023_10/Editorial-nov-23-4.jpg" alt="Editorial nov-23-4" width="350">